une fois encore

 I don't really suppose it's all Belle Époque grand galas and modernista architecture in Barcelona.
 Or not quite all.
 Yet so many of the old neighborhoods survive within walking distance, remnants of roughly Europe's impressionists era around the turn of the last century.
 Even

 Each culture has, I think, its larger than life exemplars: one person or maybe one cadre of persons, from time to time, whose life and style have profoundly affected/shaped the look and feel of a local era.
 Here in Barcelona that would have to be the visionary individual Antoni Gaudi.
 He happened along at a time when little pockets of intellectual and artistic personalities began to coalesce here and there in Europe.
 That he happened to arc towards both artist and intellectual, moving easily within both circles, still amazes me.
-This building front shows such influence.

 where buildings are new, there exists a kind of reverence for this arguably romantic style.
 A cynic would remark the motivation has been commercial; my own belief is the reason for this style's persistence has been mostly that Catalunyans here haven't lost the ability to see such beauty—to perceive and enjoy it.
 To revel, even....
-Humble inset is my street.
+The humble inset is my street.

 A few more observations about chief modernista Sr Gaudi.
 Above is a tiny view of an average room inside the Batlló House.
 A wealthy local industrialist, Sr Batlló had the good sense and taste to hire this brash young architect to refurbish (and indeed to re-imagine) a large and otherwise unremarkable house he had purchased downtown several años earlier.
 So over the course of several years young Gaudi lived here—thought and supposed and explored and imagined.
 Finessed everything to reflect not merely a habitation, but indeed the beauty of the Creator's cosmos (the ocean is the constant motif throughout).